-Leading up the hunt the weather looked fairly average and after a chat with the heli pilot we decided to pull out of our west coast adventure.
+Leading up the hunt the weather looked fairly average and after a chat with the pilot we decided to pull out of our west coast adventure.
 I have spent plenty of time in a tent waiting for weather to clear and was keen to explore some new east coast country so we made a new plan.

-We headed to a large private property we have access to for Wallabys and Fallow deer while the worst of the weather passed, then we would head into the mountains after Tahr.
+We headed to a large private property I have access to for Wallabys and Fallow deer while the worst of the weather passed, then we would head into the mountains after Tahr.
 Wallabys are in high numbers on this farm and we were set to do a bit of a clean-up for the farmer.
 100 something Wallabies and 9 tasty deer later we were out of ammo for the .223 and our freezers were packed.

 From our evening glassing spot we did get to witness the best Tahr fight I have seen, two younger bulls going hard at it in some crazy country.
 We also spotted a few mature bulls across the valley on a low bench.

-The next morning we made a plan to descend to the valley floor, cross over and climb up the other side to access the small bench the Tahr were on.
+The next morning we made a plan to descend to the valley floor, cross over and climb up the other side to access a small bench the Tahr were on.
 3000feet down and 3000feet back up again and we had a wee camp set up in the lee of a ridge out of the wind.
 That evening we sat and glassed below us, waiting.
 We knew there were Tahr around but saw very little of them.

 As we made our way quickly down the slope I stopped dead in my tracks.
 Bull!
 Not 30 yards away was a mature bull unaware of us.
 He was focused on the bulls and nannies below.
 Quickly we dropped packs and got our cameras out.
 This was a great opportunity to get some cool close up footage of a bull.

 Jimmy decided he wanted to head back to camp and check out some other country on the way, I wanted to continue down and check out the other bulls around.
 Jimmy kindly took the full skin (cheers mate!) back up to camp.
 I spent the evening wandering about and glassing.
 Saw a lot of young bulls and had some cool close encounters with a few.
 I also saw a couple of good looking Bulls in some real tiger country that was not fit for a human.
-It was great to see so many bulls about and I headed back to camp in the dark, happy with the day and glad we had a nice skin.
+Was great to see so many bulls about and I headed back to camp in the dark, happy with the day and glad we had a nice skin.

 Tim had a similar day to us minus the broken camera and dead Tahr.
 He had seen a lot of the same bulls we had and took some great photos.
 That evening we admired the awesome views of the mountains and the amazing star lit night.